Introduction

 - Context: 1B requests/day, needing graceful degradation.

-- Implementation: Fallback to stale Redis cache on DynamoDB failure, circuit breaker after 50
+- Implementation: Fallback to stale Redis cache on DynamoDB failure, circuit breaker after 50% errors, timeouts (100ms), idempotency with Snowflake IDs.

 - Implementation: Resilience4j with Redis Cluster, monitored via Grafana.